RNA-FRETools/MASH-FRET/docs/video-processing/workflow.md

 {: .no_toc }

 In this section you will learn how to process single molecule videos to obtain single molecule coordinates and intensity-time traces.
 Exported data, in particular to the
-[mash project](../output-files/mash-mash-project.html) file, can further be used for [data analysis](../tutorials/analyze-data.html).
+[mash project](../output-files/mash-mash-project.html) file, can further be used in module Trace processing for [data analysis](../tutorials/analyze-data.html).

 The procedure includes four steps: